diganthdr/Learn-Python-with-AI/README.md

     style C fill:#9f9,stroke:#333
 ```

-### Join coding camp, Let us connect the dots and learn to build a working product!
+#### Join the coding bootcamp, connect the dots and learn to build a working product!